 Taking creatine for an extended period has so far not been thoroughly documented.
 The main concern for prolonged creatine use would be kidney damage.
-Speak with your doctor before taking any supplement for any period.
+Speak with your doctor before taking any supplements for any period.

 Should I use Creatine supplements?

-Approximately 30% of users who have used creatine supplements have noticed no noticeable change in their body.
+Approximately 30% of users who have used creatine supplements have noticed no noticeable change in their bodies.
 These people are referred to as creatine “non-responders.”
 If you’re one of the 30%, there is no reason to spend money on a supplement that doesn’t work for you.
 Nor does it make sense to ingest something that you can’t benefit from.

 As mentioned before, there is a small segment of the population who should avoid taking creatine at all costs.
 These include:

 - Individuals with kidney or liver disease,